 When she was a child, Victoria Mackinlay assumed she would grow up to be an author.
-And now, with the release of her picture book Ribbit Rabbit Robot and more on the way, Victoria’s dream has come true.
-To top it off, Victoria has won the State Library of NSW Award for Emerging Children's Author.
+And now that she has released three picture books – The Lion Who Came to Stay, The Bark Book and Ribbit Rabbit Robot – with more on the way, Victoria’s dream has come true.
+To top it off, Victoria won the State Library of NSW Award for Emerging Children's Author in 2020.

 “I’m so happy to be able to tell my four-year-old self that yes, she will be a published author,” Victoria says.
 “My younger self would be jumping for joy, before getting her head down and doing more scribbling!”

 It's a far cry from her former job at Google where Victoria was leading an international team of account managers.
 Yearning for a creative outlet she googled (of course!) what creative writing courses were available and enrolled with the Australian Writers' Centre.

 “I’d studied languages and literature at uni and wanted to use those parts of my brain again,” Victoria says.
 “I’ve always written for pleasure and dreamed of becoming a published author since I was very young.
 I thought that taking one of the Australian Writers' Centre's courses was a positive first step towards making that dream come true.”

 Although she had read hundreds of picture books with her daughter, Victoria didn't really know where to begin to write her own.
 Having already taken some courses with the Australian Writers' Centre, she decided to enrol in Writing Picture Books.
 After the first week, her mind was blown.